AVAILABILTY & RATES

 The history of Piazza Campo de’Fiori

 Before the fifteenth century, there was not even a shadow of this square.
-Indeed, there was a flowery meadow, with several vegetable gardens that were cultivated, hence the name of "Campo de 'Fiori".
+Indeed, there was a flowery meadow, with several vegetable gardens that were cultivated, from which it then took the name of "Campo de 'Fiori".
 According to a tradition that cannot be taken for granted, but which is handed down from generation to generation, the name of this square is to be linked to Flora, or the woman Pompeo loved.